How many times do you think reps have sat in a sales meeting thinking it should have been an email? I’m guessing more than once.

 In other words, leaders consistently rate their own meetings more favorably when they’re the ones running the show.

-As a sales leader, it’s critical that, when you do meet with your team, you’re using that time effectively for all those involved.
+As a sales leader, it’s critical that you’re using the time allotted for your team meeting effectively.
 Otherwise, you’re just taking precious selling time away.

-To ensure you’re making the most productive use of your team meetings, let’s walk through what a successful sales meeting agenda looks like.
+To ensure you’re making the most productive use of your team meetings, let’s look at what a successful sales meeting agenda looks like.

 - 8 items to add to your sales meeting agenda